Online version revised and complete as of June 15, 2021.

 2. To be eligible for transfer to a temporary position, an employee must:

-(b) meet the educational requirements for the job in question;
+- Meet the educational requirements for the job in question;

-(c) in the opinion of the Company, be capable of performing the work in question after being given reasonable assistance.
+- In the opinion of the Company, be capable of performing the work in question after being given reasonable assistance.

-3. Where an employee has been deemed to be incapable of performing the temporary job in question and in the opinion of the Company, there is a reasonable expectation that he/she will become capable with appropriate training, the Company shall make a reasonable effort to provide such training to assist the employee in meeting the job requirements when future temporary opportunities arise.
+3. Where an employee has been deemed to be incapable of performing the temporary job in question and in the opinion of the Company, there is a reasonable expectation that they will become capable with appropriate training, the Company shall make a reasonable effort to provide such training to assist the employee in meeting the job requirements when future temporary opportunities arise.
 Such training may be provided during the employee’s non-working hours or during idle periods of a working shift.

 4. Where more than one employee requests a transfer to the same temporary position, the Company shall transfer the most senior applicant, provided such applicant meets all other criteria contained herein.

-The Union agrees to consider, on an individual basis, the provision of waivers regarding hours of work and scheduling provisions of the Collective Agreement, where such waivers will encourage on the job or own time training at no additional cost to the Company and further provided that the individual affected is in agreement.
+The Union agrees to consider, on an individual basis, the provision of waivers regarding hours of work and scheduling provisions of the Collective Agreement, where such waivers will encourage on the job or own time training at no additional cost to the Company and further provided that the individual affected is in Agreement.

 It is agreed that the Parties’ representatives shall meet as required during the term of the Collective Agreement to assess the implementation of the provisions of this Letter, to review changing industry conditions and to discuss the impact those changing conditions may have on the Company and its employees.
-Either party may terminate this letter of understanding upon provision of one month’s notice to the other party and this letter of understanding shall not be subject to the grievance and arbitration procedure
+Either party may terminate this letter of understanding upon provision of one month’s notice to the other party or this letter of understanding shall not be subject to the grievance and arbitration procedure.

 LETTER OF UNDERSTANDING